lawanin/nih_funding/read_me.txt

 DESCRIPTION
-In Fall 2020, IPP Intern made list of basic science departments for all AAMC schools and their equivalent departments at Harvard, as he determined them.
+In Fall 2021, IPP Intern made list of basic science departments for all AAMC schools and their equivalent departments at Harvard, as he determined them.
 This list is source_files/department_list.csv

-He combined that list with 2020 NIH Funding data to produce two files:
+He combined that list with 2016-2020 NIH Funding data to produce two groups of files:
-1. departments_nih_funding.csv, a list of the basic science departments of all AAMC schools, their harvard_equivalents, and their total NIH funding for 2020
+1. departments_nih_funding.csv (2020, otherwise departments_nih_year.csv) , a list
+of the basic science departments of all AAMC schools, their harvard_equivalents, and their total NIH funding for the given year
-2. full_nih_funding.csv, a list of the basic science departments of all AAMC schools, their harvard equivalents, and data on every NIH grant awarded to these departments in 2020
+2. full_nih_funding.csv (2020, otherwise full_nih_funding_year.csv), a list of
+the basic science departments of all AAMC schools, their harvard equivalents, and data on every NIH grant awarded to these departments in the given year

 As part of the combining process, he had to convert between abbreviated AAMC and NIH nomenclature.
 He produced a table to facilitate future coversion.
 This table is nih_aamc_names.csv

+When making the Tableau workbook, he used the combined departments_nih_funding to make files for each harvard_equivalent that contains A) the fundings that those departments recieved each year and B) a new row containing the average funding recieved by those departments each year.
+Because some departments have multiple harvard_equivalents, he found it easier to make a separate document for each harvard_equivalent.
+These are used to make the line graphs in the the nih_tableau.twb.
+For Microbiology and Immunology, there is code that changes the usual handling of NA funding values in order to change the look of the Harvard line (see code and the Tableau workbook).

 CAVEATS
-The intern determined Harvard equivalents with little knowledge of the full scope of each Harvard department and even less knowledge of each competitor department.
+1. The intern determined Harvard equivalents with little knowledge of the full scope of each Harvard department and even less knowledge of each competitor department.
 He had perused the website for each basic science department at Harvard and matched each competitor department usually only by looking at its name, at other times also by a